 A bid request is a call for bids from DSPs, while a bid response contains the advertiser’s bid amount and ad creative.

 An RFP (Request for Proposal) is a formal request from a publisher to invite advertisers to submit proposals for a specific ad campaign.
 It is often used for negotiated pricing.
-A bid request is used in real-time bidding (RTB), where multiple advertisers compete instantly for ad space based on user data and available inventory.
+A bid request is used in real-time bidding (RTB), where multiple advertisers compete in real time for ad space based on user data and available inventory.
 RFPs are for direct deals, while bid requests are part of automated auctions.

 Bid requests may include identifiers like IP addresses, but regulations like GDPR and CCPA enforce strict privacy controls.